g-w1/blog/_drafts/writing-a-compiler.md

 I have a struct `Code` that tries to mirror assembly with sections.
 It has `text` and `bss`.
 These each have `instructions` which is a `Vec<String>`.
 In hindsight, it would have been simpler to just have a `String` instead of `Vec<String>` for storing the code.

-> Note about optimisation: In the actual compiler, I am not worried about optimisation.
+> Note about optimisation: In this compiler, I am not worried about optimisation of the *compiler*.
 This is why I use types like `String` and `Vec` that are heap allocated a lot.
 The compiler is still pretty fast, I assume this is because the lack of optimisation in the generated code and the fact that it is ~1.3 pass (I count sorting the Ast as .2 and removing `_start` if compiling for a library as .1).

 Then I just loop over the Ast and do code generation.
 The part that I found the *most* interesting was stack allocation.
 It took me about a week to think of an algorithm to impliment this.
 First of all, stack allocation is used where the data is deallocated after it goes out of scope (when the function or if statement ends).
 It is actually so difficult that I have to keep track of the stack pointer offset in code.
 The general algorithm looks something like this: